EnderCommunity/EnderCompiler/README.md

 Node run.js --from="<string>" --to="<string>" --input="<path>" --output="<path>"
 ```

+Make sure to run `npm install` first, or you could just run the *first.bat* file.
+You need NodeJS to run EnderCompiler.

 `--from="<string>"` - the language that you want to compile
 <br>
 `--to="<string>"` - the language that you want your output to be in